statechannels/statechannels/docs/asset-holder/set-outcome.md

 ---
 id: set-outcome
-title: setOutcome
+title: setAssetOutcomeHash
 ---

-The setOutcome method allows an outcome (more strictly, an outcomeHash) to be registered against a channel.
+The `setAssetOutcomeHash` method allows an outcome (more strictly, an outcomeHash) to be registered against a channel.
 It may only be called by the Nitro Adjudicator.

 Signature: